oblivcheck/hard-realism-coop/server/vanilla/README/L4DToolZ-README_EN.md

 #### `sv_steam_bypass <0/1>` (Set to 1 to bypass SteamID verification)
 - This feature can alleviate the `No Steam logon` (code 6) issue (only for players who enter while the feature is enabled).
 - Enabling this feature **will weaken server security**, and Family Sharing functionality will be disabled.
-- **This cvar is loaded with a delay and cannot be added to launch options.**
 - **Note: Enabling this feature will cause abnormal A2S_INFO results, which can be fixed with [this plugin](https://github.com/lakwsh/l4d2_vomit_fix).**

 ## 4. Disable Family Sharing (No dependency)